What Is Rumination Disorder

 Dental and Throat Issues

-Frequent regurgitation can cause tooth decay, bad breath, and sore throats.
+Frequent regurgitation can cause tooth decay, bad breath, and sore throats due to stomach acid exposure.
+It may also lead to gum irritation and enamel erosion over time.

 Emotional Distress or Social Avoidance

-Embarrassment may lead to isolation, avoidance of eating in public, or anxiety.
+Embarrassment may lead to isolation, avoidance of eating in public, or anxiety around mealtime.
+These emotional struggles can worsen the cycle of disordered eating behaviors.

 Do I Have an Eating Disorder?